HUuxiaobin/HitNet/README.md

-# High-resolution Iterative Feedback Network for Camouflaged Object Detection
+## High-resolution Iterative Feedback Network for Camouflaged Object Detection

+##The code will be come soon!!!